 The Solutionary Teacher Fellowship has Been Serving Teachers for 8 Years!

-The Environmental Solutionary Teacher Fellowship is a knowledge-to-action program that builds teacher capacity for designing and delivering learning experiences that are student-centered, problem-project-based, solutions-oriented, and integrates real-world environmental justice issues.
+The Environmental Solutionary Teacher Fellowship (ESTF) is a knowledge-to-action program that builds teacher capacity for designing and delivering learning experiences that are student-centered, problem-project-based, solutions-oriented, and integrate real-world environmental justice issues.

-The 2022-23 progam runs from July 2022 to December 2022.
-Fellows who complete all requirements are eligible for a stipend ($1,000).
+The 2023-24 progam runs from July 2023 to March 2024.
+Fellows who complete all requirements are eligible for a stipend (see below).
 Fellows may participate in one of two capacities:

 Intended outcomes of this program include the following: